malabikas/AML-Fall-2019/README.md

 Q- when did proof die

 A- deshaun dupree holton ( october 2 , 1973 – april 11 , 2006 ) , better known by his stage name proof , was an american rapper and actor from detroit , michigan.

-**ABCNN3 - 2 layer SVM**

-Q- who is st patty ?

-A- it is named after saint patrick ( ad 385–461 ) , the most commonly recognised of the patron saints of ireland .

-Q- when was pokemon first started

-A- is a media franchise published and owned by japanese video game company nintendo and created by satoshi tajiri in 1996 .

-Q- what does alkali do to liquids ?

-A- some authors also define an alkali as a base that dissolves in water .

-Q- who are the members of the climax blues band ?

-A- the original members were guitarist/vocalist peter haycock , guitarist derek holt ; keyboardist arthur wood ; bassist richard jones ; drummer george newsome ; and lead vocalist and saxophonist colin cooper .

-Q- when did proof die

-A- deshaun dupree holton ( october 2 , 1973 – april 11 , 2006 ) , better known by his stage name proof , was an american rapper and actor from detroit , michigan .

-**ABCNN3 - 1 layer LR**

-Q- who is st patty ?

-A- it is named after saint patrick ( ad 385–461 ) , the most commonly recognised of the patron saints of ireland .

-Q- when was pokemon first started

-A- is a media franchise published and owned by japanese video game company nintendo and created by satoshi tajiri in 1996 .

-Q- what does alkali do to liquids ?

-A- some authors also define an alkali as a base that dissolves in water .

-Q- who are the members of the climax blues band ?

-A- the original members were guitarist/vocalist peter haycock , guitarist derek holt ; keyboardist arthur wood ; bassist richard jones ; drummer george newsome ; and lead vocalist and saxophonist colin cooper .

-Q- when did proof die

-A- deshaun dupree holton ( october 2 , 1973 – april 11 , 2006 ) , better known by his stage name proof , was an american rapper and actor from detroit , michigan.

-**ABCNN3 - 1 layer SVM**

-Q- who is st patty ?

-A- it is named after saint patrick ( ad 385–461 ) , the most commonly recognised of the patron saints of ireland .

-Q- when was pokemon first started

-A- is a media franchise published and owned by japanese video game company nintendo and created by satoshi tajiri in 1996 .

-Q- what does alkali do to liquids ?

-A- some authors also define an alkali as a base that dissolves in water .

-Q- who are the members of the climax blues band ?

-A- the original members were guitarist/vocalist peter haycock , guitarist derek holt ; keyboardist arthur wood ; bassist richard jones ; drummer george newsome ; and lead vocalist and saxophonist colin cooper .

-Q- when did proof die

-A- deshaun dupree holton ( october 2 , 1973 – april 11 , 2006 ) , better known by his stage name proof , was an american rapper and actor from detroit , michigan .

 ## Conclusion
 The author of paper concludes that in Answer Selection the non-attention network BCNN already performs better than the baselines.
 Attention-based CNNs perform better than CNNs without attention mechanisms.
 For CNNs, they have test one (one-conv) and two (two-conv)